Kyronne/coding-diary-app/README.md

 Should have:

 - Suggestions of things to learn pulled from a database randomly.
-- Profile page with overview, tech stack etc.
+- Show progress made on a calender that is updated.
+- Motivational quotes to keep coder motivated.

 Could have:

 - AI that suggest further things to learn.
-- Motivational quotes to keep coder motivated.
+- Profile page with overview, tech stack etc.

 Not Have: